 DO NOT ADD "UNDER CONSTRUCTION" OR ANYTHING SIMILAR TO ANY PAGES.

 Understanding Headers and Proper Page Structure

 HTML has six levels of headings, h1-h6.
-Our WordPress theme handles the h1 and h2 tags, your site name is the h1 tag and the page title is the h2 tag.
-Your page should never use Heading 1 / h1 or Heading 2 / h2 tags.
-The first level heading you should use in your content should be an Heading 3 / h3 tag, which is required to be followed by some kind of content.
-If that content has any subheadings they should be Heading 4 / h4 tags.
+Our WordPress theme handles the h1 tag by default.
+The page title is by defauly the H1 tag for SEO purposes.
+Your page should never use Heading 1 / h1 tags in your content.
+The first level heading you should use in your content should be an Heading 2 / h2 tag, which is required to be followed by some kind of content.
+If that content has any subheadings they should be Heading 3 / h3 tags.

 Heading tags must be headings for some type of content.
 If you need to put important information at the top of your page that is a single sentence, that stands alone you should use the alerts shortcode.
 If the University web team notices improper heading structures on pages we will edit the page to correct it.